Vijeth-Rai/Data-Science-Portfolio/README.md

 The classes are heavily imbalanced.
 Also, the size of the dataset is small.
 Therefore, I augmented the images such that it compensates for class imbalance and also increases the amount of training data.

 ### Models
-#### Performance Metric
 I have chosen dice coefficient as the performance metric.
 It is because the result masks needs to have both good precision and a good recall.

-#### Loss Function
 I have used Binary Crossentropy as loss function.
 It is used here because the insight of an element belonging to a certain class should not influence the decision for another class because some images might contain more than 1 class.

 #### Model Comparison